 - Easy to find in the dark

-The new 2019 version of the kit consists of 3 X external d-rings, MOLLE system and shoulder straps on the outside panel and zip pull with the product logo.
+The new 2019 version of the kit consists of 3 X external d-rings, a MOLLE system, and shoulder straps on the outside panel, and a zip pull with the product logo.

 Besides the fact that every item in the kit is labeled, there is information on how to use them plus the number required.
 It also has reflective piping to easily find it when it’s dark.